takhoa13/gastric1/README.md

-# This repository is supported the paper "Integrative multi-omics and machine learning approaches uncover a novel metabolic-related signature associated with cancer-associated fibroblasts in gastric cancer development"
+# This repository supports the paper titled "Integrative multi-omics and machine learning approaches uncover a novel metabolic-related signature associated with cancer-associated fibroblasts in gastric cancer development"